ml-opensource/Playbook/ci/bitrise-complete-guide-cloud-signing.md

 You can find a guide to set the API key connection for the app [here](https://devcenter.bitrise.io/en/accounts/connecting-to-services/connecting-to-an-apple-service-with-api-key.html#adding-api-key-authentication-data-on-bitrise).

 # Tadaaa, you are all done 🎉
-Before making a build, also make sure you use the right version of XCode in the **Stack** tab.
+Before making a build, also make sure you use the right version of Xcode in the **Stack** tab.

 Now tag a commit and push the tag to your repo.
 This should trigger a build.